Random attractors for stochastic porous media equations perturbed by space-time linear multiplicative noise: Porous medium equation driven by rough signals

-Next we prove a-priori estimates for the approximating classical solutions analogous to those given in Lemma \ref{lemma:apriori-subgradient}.
-Here we can allow $Y_0 \in L^{m+1}(\mcO)$ since in \eqref{eqn:subgradient_test} and \eqref{eqn:apriori_for_d_approx_H} the term $\int_\mcO \left( \Phi(e^{-\mu_t}) \Phi^{(\d)}(Y^{(\d)}) \right)^2\ d\xi$ can be bounded by $C\int_\mcO \Psi^{(\d)}(Y^{(\d)})\ d\xi$.
-Thus, the $L^\infty$ bound is not needed to prove \eqref{eqn:apriori_for_d_approx}.
-The same proof as for Theorem \ref{thm:existence_weak} can then be used to construct weak solutions for all initial conditions $Y_0 \in L^{m+1}(\mcO)$ (but without $L^\infty(\mcO)$ bound).
-This finishes the proof of existence of weak solutions for the case of fast diffusions.
-If $Y_0 \in L^\infty(\mcO)$ then Lemma \ref{lemma:L-infty-bound_classical_solns} yields $L^\infty$ boundedness of $Y$. \\ In order to obtain a uniform upper bound independent of the initial condition as in the degenerate case ($m > 1$) we would have to let $\s_0 \to \infty$ in $K^{(\s_0)}$ implying $U \equiv \infty$.
+In order to obtain a uniform upper bound independent of the initial condition as in the degenerate case ($m > 1$), we would have to let $\s _0 \to\infty$ in $K^{(\s_0)}$ implying $U \equiv\infty$.
 Moreover, we do not have a uniqueness result for essentially bounded weak solutions in the case of fast diffusion equations.
-Therefore, it is not known whether each such weak solution is a limit of solutions to the non-degenerate approximating equations which will be needed for the proof of uniform continuity in the initial condition with respect to the $L^1$ norm. \end{proof}
+Therefore, it is not known whether each such weak solution is a limit of solutions to the nondegenerate approximating equations which will be needed for the proof of uniform continuity in the initial condition with respect to the $L^1$ norm. \end{pf*}

-\subsection{Rough Weak Solutions}
+\subsection{Rough weak solutions}

-We prove Theorem \ref{thm:rough_PDE}.
-Let $Y_0 \in L^\infty(\mcO)$ and $z^{(\ve)} \in C^{1-var}([0,T];\R^N)$ such that $z^{(\ve)} \to z$ in $C([0,T];\R^N)$.
-In particular $\{z^{(\ve)}|\ \ve >0\}$ is compact in $C([0,T];\R^N)$.
-We require uniform bounds for the corresponding weak solutions $Y^{(\ve)}$ to \eqref{eqn:rough_PDE_transformed} driven by $z^{(\ve)}$. \begin{lemma} Let $\{z^{(\ve)}|\ \ve >0\} \subseteq C([0,T];\R^N)$ compact and $Y^{(\ve)}$ the weak solutions to \eqref{eqn:rough_PDE_transformed} driven by $z^{(\ve)}$.
+We prove Theorem \ref{thmroughPDE}.
+Let $Y_0 \in L^\infty(\mcO)$ and $z^{(\ve)} \in C^{1-\operatorname{var}}([0,T];\R^N)$ such that $z^{(\ve)} \to z$ in $C([0,T];\R^N)$.
+In particular $\{z^{(\ve)}| \ve>0\}$ is compact in $C([0,T];\R^N)$.
+We require uniform bounds for the corresponding weak solutions $Y^{(\ve)}$ to \eqref{eqnroughPDEtransformed} driven by $z^{(\ve)}$. \begin{lemma} Let $\{z^{(\ve)}| \ve>0\} \subseteq C([0,T];\R^N)$ compact and $Y^{(\ve)}$ the weak solutions to \eqref{eqnroughPDEtransformed} driven by $z^{(\ve)}$.
 Then there exists a constant $M >0$ (independent of $\ve$) such that